 - Candidates must meet all admission criteria for Josef Korbel School graduate programs (other than receipt of the baccalaureate degree).

 - The minimum required GPA is 3.50.

 Given the need for significant advance planning prior to the formal application, students interested in pursuing the dual degree BA/MA Program are required to submit a non-binding, informal application and a letter of intent to the Associate Director of the BA Program.
-The informal application may be accessed online, and is due no later than May 1 of the student's freshman year.
+The informal application may be accessed online, and is due no later than December 1 of the student's sophomore year.
 Failure to submit the informal application on time will invalidate a student's eligibility to participate in the program.

 Official Application and Supporting Materials due February 1st of Junior Year

 All official application materials must be received no later than February 1st of student's junior year.
 Late or incomplete applications will not be considered.
 Dual degree applicants are subject to the standard application fee.

 - An official application to the Josef Korbel School of International Studies, including application fee and online application;